-The Authority has entered into the Contract (defined herein) with the Contracting Parties to construct facilities to enable the Authority to provide wastewater treatment for the benefit of the Contracting Parties (see "THE SYSTEM").
-The Bonds, and interest thereon, are payable solely from Pledged Revenues (as defined in Resolution) to be received by the Authority under the terms of the Contract, and the Authority has pledged these Pledged Revenues to the punctual payments of these Bonds, when due.
+The Authority has entered into the Contract (defined herein) with the Cities of Cedar Hill, DeSoto, Glenn Heights, Lancaster, Ovilla and Red Oak, Texas (the "Contracting Parties"). to construct facilities to enable the Authority to provide wastewater treatment for the benefit of the Contracting Parties (see "THE SYSTEM").
+The Bonds, and interest thereon, are payable solely from Pledged Revenues to be received by the Authority under the terms of the Contract, and the Authority has pledged these Pledged Revenues to the punctual payments of these Bonds, when due.

-The expense of operating the System, including administrative overhead, the amount necessary to pay debt service on Outstanding Bonds, the amount required to establish or maintain any special funds required by the provisions of the Resolution, and the amount necessary to restore any deficiencies in such special funds, is the Annual Requirement, and each Contracting Parties' proportionate share of said Annual Requirement will constitute Contracting Party's Annual Requirement.
+The expense of operating the System, including administrative overhead, the amount necessary to pay debt service on any outstanding bonds, the amount required to establish or maintain any special funds required by the provisions of the Resolution, and the amount necessary to restore any deficiencies in such special funds, is the Annual Requirement (as defined in the Contract), and each Contracting Parties' proportionate share of said Annual Requirement will constitute the Contracting Party's Annual Requirement.